chetanreddyn/Autonomous-Surgical-Robot/README.md

 rosrun teleop phantom_teleop.py -a PSM3 # Specify the appropriate PSM
 ```

-#### Step 2: Run the launch file that loads and publishes the saved initial pose
+#### Step 2: Run the launch file that loads and publishes the saved initial pose (New Terminal)
 ```bash
 roslaunch data_collection data_collection_setup.launch
 ```
-(This launch file can also be edited to include all the steps in Teleoperation if you want everything in a single place but not recommended since you have to relaunch the robot everytime there is a small issue)
+(This launch file can also be edited to include all the steps in Teleoperation (Step 1) if you want everything in a single place but not recommended since you have to relaunch the robot everytime there is a small issue)

-#### Step 3: Check the Initialise poses to ensure the SUJs haven't been moved (done only once per session)
+#### Step 3: Check the initial poses to ensure the SUJs haven't been moved (done only once per session) (New Terminal)
 ```bash
 rosrun data_collection check_initial_pose.py
 ```
-The values corresponding to PSM1_base, PSM2_base, PSM3_base and ECM_base must be less than 0.01.
+The values corresponding to `PSM1_base`, `PSM2_base`, `PSM3_base` and `ECM_base` must be less than 0.01.
 Use the flag --type joint_angles to display the errors in the joints.
 In a circumstance where the errors of any of the arm base is not less than 0.01, the SUJs have to be manually moved to the saved initial pose in 3D space, a couple of tools were developed to help with this.
 The details are inside the `data_collection` package.

 #### Step 4: Specify the Logging Folder (done only once per session)
 Open the files `ROS Packages/data_collection/scripts/csv_generator.py` and `ROS Packages/data_collection/scripts/replay_exp.py` and specify the `LOGGING_FOLDER`.
 This needs to be done only once per session unless different kinds of experiments are done in the same sessions.
 The files can be opened using the command.